mapleint/zutomayo-fanclub/README.md

 ## Credits
 stanleyz - asked for my exploit and claimed it as his own around Feb 2024
-yc kids - told me me the cunt above was still parading the idea as his own in 2025, inspiring me to find another since I knew he wasn't smart enough to
+yc kids - told me me the cunt above was still parading the idea as his own in summer 2025, inspiring me to find another since I knew he wasn't smart enough to
 mapleint - discovery of a new vulnerability after being told and implementation of this. no one else contributed any code.